 \begin{proof} It follows from \cite{hoffman1974sobolev} that on $(M, \textnormal{vol})$ the weighted Sobolev inequality (\ref{weightsobo}) holds with weight $\omega\equiv 1$ and $\kappa=\frac{n}{n-p}$.
 Hence, the claim follows from Theorem \ref{thmfinex}. \end{proof}

 \begin{example} Let $M$ be a Cartan-Hadamard manifold and suppose that there exist $\alpha>0$ so that for all large enough $r$, Suppose also that $\rho(x)=\rho(|x|)\simeq |x|^{-l}$ for large $|x|$, where $l\geq0$ is to be chosen.
-Suppose first that $\theta_{max}<\infty$.
-Setting $S_{r}=\{x\in M:|x|=r\}$ and denoting by $\nu$ the Riemannian measure on $S_{r}$ we have so that condition (\ref{condCHm}) becomes Therefore, condition (\ref{condCHm}) is implied if In the case $\theta_{max}=\infty$, $\rho$ is bounded for all $l\geq 0$, so that (\ref{condCHm}) also holds in this case. \end{example}
+Suppose first that $\theta<\infty$.
+Setting $S_{r}=\{x\in M:|x|=r\}$ and denoting by $\nu$ the Riemannian measure on $S_{r}$ we have so that condition (\ref{condCHm}) becomes Therefore, condition (\ref{condCHm}) is implied if In the case $\theta=\infty$, $\rho$ is bounded for all $l\geq 0$, so that (\ref{condCHm}) also holds in this case. \end{example}

-\begin{remark}\normalfont When $M=\mathbb{R}^{n}$ we have (\ref{volch}) with $\alpha=n$ so that (\ref{CHml}) becomes $l>\frac{n}{\theta_{max}}$.
+\begin{remark}\normalfont When $M=\mathbb{R}^{n}$ we have (\ref{volch}) with $\alpha=n$ so that (\ref{CHml}) becomes $l>\frac{n}{\theta}$.
 It is shown in \cite{tedeev2007interface} that the optimal range for $l$ in $\mathbb{R}^{n}$ is

-which matches (\ref{CHml}) with the optimal $\theta_{max}=\theta_{opt}$ given by (\ref{thetamax}) if $p\geq nD$.
-Hence, as described in Remark \ref{remarkweight}, it follows from (\ref{sigmalarge}) that our $\theta_{max}<\theta_{opt}=\frac{n(1-D)}{p-nD}$ so that in this case our range for $l$ is non-optimal.
+which matches (\ref{CHml}) with the optimal $\theta$ given by (\ref{thetamax}) if $p\geq nD$.
+Hence, as described in Remark \ref{remarkweight}, it follows from (\ref{sigmalarge}) that our $\theta<\frac{n(1-D)}{p-nD}$ so that in this case our range for $l$ seems to be non-optimal.
 On the other hand, in the case when $n$ is large enough (in particular, so that $p< nD$) we get the optimal range $l\geq 0$. \end{remark}